Dual Diagnosis Treatment Oswego, IL

 Tools For Life Ltd - 5.5 miles from Oswego, IL

-Tools For Life Ltd is a dual-diagnosis treatment center in Aurora, Illinois that provides treatment for mental health and substance use disorders that include OCD as well as schizoid personality disorder.
+Tools For Life Ltd is a dual-diagnosis treatment center in Aurora, IL that provides treatment services for drug and alcohol addiction and mental health disorders that include OCD as well as binge eating.

 Address: 35 South Stolp Avenue, Aurora, IL 60506 in Kane County